run-llama/chat-ui/README.md

 }
 ```

-For code and katex styling, you can import the CSS files:
+### Code and Latex styling

+Inside the markdown component, we use [highlight.js](https://highlightjs.org/) for code blocks and [katex](https://katex.org/) for latex.
+If your app is using code or latex blocks, you'll need to import their CSS files:

 ```tsx
 import '@llamaindex/chat-ui/styles/code.css'
 import '@llamaindex/chat-ui/styles/katex.css'
 ```

-Instead of atom-one-dark theme, there are a lot of others: https://highlightjs.org/demo
+The `code.css` file uses the `atom-one-dark` theme from highlight.js by default.
+There are a lot of others to choose from: https://highlightjs.org/demo
-You can use any of them by copying CSS to your project and importing it.
+You can use any of them by copying [their CSS](https://github.com/highlightjs/highlight.js/tree/main/src/styles/) to your project and importing it.

 ## Example